ozyygen/rudik-docker/README.md

 **rudik**: The main Rudik service.

 ## Important Notes
 - Rudik runs manually in Docker.
-To discover the rules you should run below code in the rudik image:
+To discover the rules you should run below code in the rudik image (please wait until ontotext is available on localhost:7200):

 ```
 java -cp target/rule_miner-0.0.1-SNAPSHOT.jar asu.edu.rule_miner.rudik.App